rickgroen/morphpool/README.md

 ## Datasets
 This repository allows you to run our code on three semantic segmentation datasets: NYU, SUN-RGBD and 2D3D-S.
 Check out [loaders](loaders/README.md) to download and setup the datasets for your system. \
-After you have done so, you can train a model on a specific using the --dataset argument for [ nyu | sun | 2d3ds ]. \
+After you have done so, you can train a model on a specific dataset using the --dataset argument for [ nyu | sun | 2d3ds ]. \
 For example
 ```commandline
 python train.py --dataset sun